syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 **Customizing** **the** **Word** **document** **to** **PDF** **conversion**

-Essential DocIO allows you to customize the Word to PDF conversion with the below options:
+Essential DocIO allows you to customize the Word to PDF conversion with the following options:

 * Allows to determine the quality of the charts in the converted PDF
 * Allows to determine the quality of the jpeg images in the converted PDF